duckdb/pg_duckdb/docs/extensions.md

 DELETE FROM duckdb.extensions WHERE name = 'iceberg';
 ```

-There is no practical difference between a disabled and uninstalled extension.
+There is currently no practical difference between a disabled and uninstalled extension.

 ## Supported Extensions